f3rhd/OoOVis/README.md

 * Branch Prediction & Recovery
 * Load/Store Unit

-The project’s goal is to make dynamic scheduling, speculative execution, and pipeline behavior observable in real time, providing clear insights into microarchitectural operation.
+The project's goal is to make dynamic scheduling, speculative execution, and pipeline behavior observable in real time, providing clear insights into microarchitectural operation.

 ---